 Beginning October 1, copies of manuscripts may be dropped off at any Winnipeg Public Library branch,

 Writers should include a cover letter containing a brief description of their writing background and the specific feedback they would like, as well as all contact information including an email address.
 Note that submissions must be copies as they will not be returned.

 View Writer-in-Residence handout 2013-2014.

 Photo credit: Robyn Shapiro

-The Writer-in-Residence program is co-sponsored by the Winnipeg Public Library Board, the Friends of the Winnipeg Public Library, the Manitoba Writers' Guild, and the Public Library Services Branch of Manitoba Culture, Heritage, and Tourism, Government of Manitoba.
+The Writer-in-Residence program is co-sponsored by the Winnipeg Public Library Board, the Government of Manitoba, the Manitoba Writers' Guild and Friends of the Winnipeg Public Library, and the Manitoba Government.

 History of the Program